-- A. Full payment Pay in cash, check, credit/debit card, or money order. - B. Payment plan A monthly payment plan is available to pay tuition and fees over the duration of the semester.
+- A. Full payment Pay in cash, check, credit/debit card, or money order the first day of the semester. - B. Payment plan -A monthly payment plan is available to pay tuition and fees over the duration of the semester.
 A TCTC promissory note must be completed.
 Payments are due on the fifth (5th) of every month.
 Students will pay a monthly payment plan fee of \$25.00 per month if tuition and fees are not paid in full at the start of the scheduled semester.
 The monthly fee will not be waived.